Beyond the Garden: An Ecocritical Approach to Early Byzantine Christianity (Swedish Research Council)

 Also, the framework of a multi-lingual database for comparative studies of the texts with references to already existing similar entities has been created, hosted by Uppsala University and since the beginning of 2021 open for interested scholars here (login/password: guest/guest).
 A similar research tool for pictorial material is planned.

-The research group Ancient Values and Emotions gathers scholars working on topics at the intersection of the affective sciences and ancient history or philology.
-The main objective of the group is to accumulate the interdisciplinary expertise necessary for philologists and historians of all ancient cultures to engage successfully and creatively with research on values and emotions in philosophy, psychology and the social sciences.
+The research group Values and Emotions in Ancient Greek Philosophy and Literature gathers scholars working on topics at the intersection of the affective sciences (esp. philosophy of emotion) and philology.
 Participants pursue projects within the following four areas of interest:

 - Conceptual history.
-Historical research involving analysis of specific evaluative and emotional terms, concepts and categories in ancient texts.
+Historical research involving analysis of specific evaluative and emotional terms, concepts and categories in ancient texts and the folk-psychological structures that underlie them.

 - The Language of evaluation.
 Analysis of appraisal/evaluation/stance or expressions of emotion on all levels of linguistic description in ancient languages.